 Kesar (May) is a wonderfully sweet, juicy and aromatic thin-skinned mango from India and Pakistan.

 Maya (mid-July to August), from Israel, has a thick yellow-blushed skin that hides sweet juicy, smooth-textured flesh.

 Nam Doc Mai (February to March) is a thin-skinned sweet juicy fibreless mango from Thailand.
 In Thailand, this variety is usually eaten ripe, but in other countries, it's often sold unripe for recipes requiring green mangoes.
 These can be found in most oriental supermarkets.

 Tommy Atkins (year-round) is another thick-skinned mango that was developed in Florida and is now grown in South and Central America and The Gambia.
 It has a light fruity flavour and a moderately fibrous texture.

 Thin-skinned mangoes are best for eating raw or, when unripe, using in chutneys.
 Thick-skinned mangoes are better for South American-style salsas and European-style puddings.
 Try them mixed into a pavlova topping or chopped into fruit salads.
 If not fully ripe, it's worth letting them ripen on your windowsill to maximise their flavour.
 They're ripe when they gently give at their stem end.
 Colour isn't a reliable indication of ripeness because some varieties remain green even when ripe.
 Mangoes should be kept at room temperature, rather than chilled, to maximise their flavour

-Get Fresh and Fruity Mango Alphonso, Fresh fruits and Class 1 - India
+Mango Alphonsofrom Get Fresh & Fruity Mango Alphonso, Fresh fruits, Class 1 - India